-(only applicable to keypad-activated outputs) PGM attributes return to their default settings when you change

-PGM output options.
+(only applicable to keypad-activated outputs)

+PGM attributes return to their default settings when you change PGM output options.
 Please see the programming worksheets for a list of the default settings for each PGM output type.
+Care should be taken in selecting the normal and active states of seat PCM output to accurate that an undesirable output state.

 Care should be taken in selecting the normal and active states of each PGM output to ensure that an undesirable output state does not occur after a loss and restore of AC power.